Polymer nanocomposite: Bio-hybrid polymer nanotubes by wetting

 Electro spinning, co-electrospinning, and the template methods based on nanofibres yield nano-objects which are, in principle, infinitively long.
 For a broad range of applications including catalysis, tissue engineering, and surface modification of implants this infinite length is an advantage.
 But in some applications like inhalation therapy or systemic drug delivery, a well-defined length is required.
 The template method to be described in the following has the advantage such that it allows the preparation of nanotubes and nanorods with very high precision.
 The method is based on the use of well defined porous templates, such as porous aluminum or silicon.

 The basic concept of this method is to exploit wetting processes.
 A polymer melt or solution is brought into contact with the pores located in materials characterized by high energy surfaces such as aluminum or silicon.
 Wetting sets in and covers the walls of the pores with a thin film with a thickness of the order of a few tens of nanometers.

 Gravity does not play a role, as it is obvious from the fact that wetting takes place independent of the orientation of the pores relative to the direction of gravity.
 The exact process is still not understood theoretically in detail but its known from experiments that low molar mass systems tend to fill the pores completely, whereas polymers of sufficient chain length just cover the walls.
 This process happens typically within a minute for temperatures about 50 K above the melting temperature or glass transition temperature, even for highly viscous polymers, such as, for instance, polytetrafluoroethylene, and this holds even for pores with an aspect ratio as large as 10,000.
 The complete filling, on the other hand, takes days.
 To obtain nanotubes, the polymer/template system is cooled down to room temperature or the solvent is evaporated, yielding pores covered with solid layers.
 The resulting tubes can be removed by mechanical forces for tubes up to 10 μm in length, i.e., by just drawing them out from the pores or by selectively dissolving the template.
 The diameter of the nanotubes, the distribution of the diameter, the homogeneity along the tubes, and the lengths can be controlled.

 Applications

-The nanofibres, nanocomposites, hollow nanofibres, core–shell nanofibres, and nanorods or nanotubes produced have a great potential for a broad range of applications including homogeneous and heterogeneous catalysis, dental restorative materials, sensorics, filter applications, and optoelectronics.
-Here we will just consider a limited set of applications related to life science.
+The nanofibres, nanocomposites, hollow nanofibres, core–shell nanofibres, and nanorods or nanotubes produced potentially have a broad range of applications including homogeneous and heterogeneous catalysis, dental restorative materials, sensorics, filter applications, and optoelectronics.
+Here we will consider a limited set of applications related to life science.